The Cholesterol Myth Is Crumbling — And It’s Costing Lives

 Myth #8: Statins Are the Only Way to Lower Cholesterol

-The Truth: Cholesterol Imbalances Often Reflect Deeper Metabolic and Liver Dysfunction
+The Truth: Cholesterol Dysregulation Reflects Deeper Metabolic Imbalance

-Statins lower LDL cholesterol by inhibiting cholesterol synthesis, but they do not address why cholesterol becomes dysregulated in the first place.
+Statins lower LDL cholesterol by inhibiting cholesterol synthesis.
+This approach changes a number, but it does not address why cholesterol regulation became abnormal in the first place.

 • Insulin resistance